medwatt/gmid/README.md

 For this example, we want $V_{\mathrm{GS}}$ on the x-axis.
 Since $V_{\mathrm{GS}}$ is such a commonly-used expression, it is already defined in the code.
-Other commonly-used expressions are also defined.
+Other commonly-used expressions are also defined, such as:

 - `gmid_expression`
 - `vgs_expression`